Narigo/scalajs-fun/README.md

 Doing a complete replacement of `container.innerHTML` with the `outerHTML` of `input()`, the GUI updates with a quirk:
 The input field looses focus whenever the view updates.

-We could use a virtual dom implementation to just replace the HTML that changes.
-But if we'd do so, the focus problem will probably stay.
+When using a virtual dom implementation that would not replace the whole `input` DOM element, we could mitigate this problem.
+But that means we need to implement a virtual dom before continuing.